 Cancer - Condition and Symptoms

-There are more than a hundred different types of Cancer.
+There are more than one hundred different types of Cancer.
 All forms of Cancer are characterized by abnormal and uncontrolled cell growth, which may be the result of damage to the genetic material inside a cell.
 When a cell divides, these mutations affect the next generation of cells which reproduce too rapidly and which do not die as they should.
 These extra cells sometimes form tumors, which are conglomerations of tissue made up of the extra cells.
 Not all tumors are cancerous and not all cancers produce tumors.

 Cancer can start anywhere in the body and spread to other areas of the body through the lymphatic system or the circulatory system.
 The particular type of Cancer is usually referred to with respect to the part of the body in which it begins, e.g. Breast Cancer, Pancreatic Cancer, or Colon Cancer.

 Cancers are grouped into the following major categories: